dewetblomerus/dewetblomerus.github.io/_posts/2025-10-21-digital-ocean-postgres-from-fly.md

 - Only RAM sizes available on both providers are shown.
 - AMD Performance core pricing shown on DigitalOcean, in order to have the higher ones to compare.
 In reality, the true entry-level instance starts at $12, which has been working well for me.
-- This is only compute, storage is billed per-GB on both providers, but DigitalOcean makes you buy a minimum of 10GB on the smallest plan, which works out to about $2.15.
+- The above is only compute, storage is billed per-GB on both providers, but DigitalOcean makes you buy a minimum of 10GB on the smallest plan, which works out to about $2.15 which gets added to the $12 and how I ended at ~$15.

-## How to actually do this
+## How to actually connect to the DigitalOcean database from your Fly.io Elixir app.

 If you ran `fly launch` on your Phoenix app (I will never get over how easy that is), you will basically have [this clustering setup, which is 100% up to date as Oct 21, 2025](https://fly.io/docs/elixir/the-basics/clustering/).